 How Can A Chief Operating Officer (COO) Advance Your Nonprofit Organization?

 This means that the CEO continues to handle responsibilities that should have been delegated, some of which a predecessor may had assumed during the start-up stage.
 I once observed a nonprofit CEO with an annual $30 million budget personally organize and implement the annual board retreat, including physically rearranging tables/materials and cleaning the room after the retreat!
-When top leadership is deflected in situations as this, client services and the general health of the organization is likely being negatively impacted.
+When top leadership is deflected in situations at this level, client services and the general health of the organization is likely being negatively impacted.

 From a board perspective, the dynamics involved with the COO issue are best explained through field case examples:

 Peter Gilbert was CEO of a national association, with a budget of about $13 million.
 The association supported about 250 human services nonprofits throughout the United States.
 It also had a subsidiary for-nonprofit firm that generated cash flow for the nonprofit.
-Income was generated from members’’ dues, foundation grants, individual donations, plus income from the for-profit firm, publications and conferences.
+Income mainly was generated from members’ dues, foundation grants, individual donations, plus income from the for-profit firm’s, publications and conferences.

-After about two years, Peter was doing an outstanding job with fund development and visiting individual members, but the internal organization was being deprived of leadership since he was traveling about 50% of his working time.
+After about two years, Peter was doing an outstanding job with fund development and visiting individual member agencies, but the internal organization was being deprived of leadership since he was traveling about 50% of his working time.

 The board began to suggest that Peter needed a COO to assist him to improve internal operations.
 However, he said the budget was too tight to allow for the salary of COO.